xmengkinaxis/CPP/System Design Interview Checklist.md

   - The candidate should identify various **system entities**, how they will **interact** with each other, and how data would be **flowing** in the system
   - **Static Structure**: components, their relationship and connections
   - **Dynamic Behavior**: workflow, how these components interact with each other, event/time sequences
+  - The **Single Responsibility Principle** advocates for small and autonomous services that work together to allow scale and configure them independently

 - **Steps**
   - **Outline core components and connections (Static)**